Insulin Lantus to 70/30 Conversion is often recommended in individuals with high insulin requirements or sometimes because of the cost.

 Lantus is administered once daily (rarely twice daily) while 70/30 Insulin is administered twice daily.
 People with needle phobia may not opt for twice-daily insulin administration.

 There is an increased risk of hypoglycemia with 70/30 insulin compared to Lantus (Glargine) Insulin [Ref].
-Furthermore, blood glucose fluctuation is greatest with 70/30 compared to Glargine Insulin.
+Furthermore, blood glucose fluctuation is greatest at 70/30 compared to Glargine Insulin.